TopologyGuides/topologyguides.github.io/about.md

 The site previously was a Tumble blog and briefly moved to Wordpress install before I realized Wordpress was terrible at being efficient and not worth the cost of investment.

+## Donate
+Want to help support the project?
+[Buy me a coffee!](https://www.paypal.com/donate/?hosted_button_id=UECKTHYBPVNWY)

 ## Translation help
 Interested in helping translate the site into other languages?
-Reach out to me at [johnsonmartin.contact@gmail.com](mailto:johnsonmartin.contact@gmail.com) to learn how you can help.
+Reach out to me at [contact@johnsonlm.com](mailto:contact@johnsonlm.com) to learn how you can help.

 ## Contact Me
 Need to get in touch with me, or just chat?
-Email me at [johnsonmartin.contact@gmail.com](mailto:johnsonmartin.contact@gmail.com).
-I will respond within a day or two.
+Email me at [contact@johnsonlm.com](mailto:contact@johnsonlm.com).
+I will generally respond within a day or two.
 </div>